Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Blood pressure is the force of the blood pushing against the artery walls.
 The force is generated with each heartbeat as blood is pumped from the heart into the blood vessels.
 The size and elasticity of the artery walls also affect blood pressure.
 Each time the heart beats (contracts and relaxes), pressure is created inside the arteries.

-The pressure is greatest when blood is pumped out of the heart into the arteries or systole.
-When the heart relaxes between beats (blood is not moving out of the heart), the pressure falls in the arteries or diastole.
+The pressure is greatest when blood is pumped out of the heart into the arteries.
+When the heart relaxes between beats (blood is not moving out of the heart), the pressure falls in the arteries.

 Blood pressure is measured with a blood pressure cuff and stethoscope by a nurse or other healthcare provider.
-A person cannot take his or her own blood pressure unless an electronic blood pressure monitoring device is used.
+You can also take your own blood pressure with an electronic blood pressure monitor.
+These are available at most pharmacies.

-High blood pressure, or hypertension, directly increases the risk of coronary heart disease (heart attack) and stroke (brain attack).
+High blood pressure, or hypertension, directly increases the risk of heart attack and stroke.
 With high blood pressure, the arteries may have an increased resistance against the flow of blood, causing the heart to pump harder to circulate the blood.
 Usually, high blood pressure has no signs or symptoms.
-However, you can know if your blood pressure is high by having it checked regularly by your health care provider.
+However, you can know if your blood pressure is high by checking it yourself or by having it checked regularly by your healthcare provider.

-The National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH) has determined two levels of high blood pressure for adults:
+The National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH) has determined 2 levels of high blood pressure for adults:

 140 mm Hg to 159 mm Hg systolic pressure—higher number